cezaraugusto/chromium-edge-launcher/README.md

   logLevel: 'verbose'|'info'|'error'|'silent';

   // (optional) Flags specific in [flags.ts](src/flags.ts) will not be included.
-  // Typically used with the defaultFlags() method and chromeFlags option.
+  // Typically used with the defaultFlags() method and edgeFlags option.
   // Default: false
   ignoreDefaultFlags: boolean;